adamsilver/adamsilver.io-jekyll/_posts/2016-05-20-how-we-cut-our-mvp-in-half-to-launch-kidly.md

 Last week we launched silently to our many early adopters who we call VIPs.
 To do this we had to cut our original MVP in HALF!

-This has been a challenging process because our Chief James, has a hugely ambitious and wonderful vision for KIDLY — a vision that has his team just as excited about the future as he is.
+This has been a challenging process because our Chief James, has a hugely ambitious and wonderful vision for KIDLY &mdash; a vision that has his team just as excited about the future as he is.

 If you consider that the ‘Original’ MVP (defined over 6 months ago) was already a small slice of the vision, this meant that what was a 50% reduction to our MVP